KumarAditya74/chat-ai/README.md

-# ChatGPT Assistant
+# ChatAI Assistant

-ChatGPT Assistant is a web-based chat interface powered by OpenAI's GPT models.
+ChatAI Assistant is a web-based chat interface powered by OpenAI's llama3-8b-8192 model.
 It allows users to interact with an AI assistant, which can provide responses based on the input provided by the user.

 ## Features